Cardiac & Thoracic Surgery

 Complementing these complex surgical techniques is our faculty's vast experience in minimally invasive surgical techniques.
 We were the first to perform a DaVinci-assisted coronary artery bypass graft surgery in Chicago and have performed over 150 minimally invasive valve surgeries, including complex redo valves.
 Minimally invasive surgery produces less bleeding, less pain and better cosmetic results.
 It also allows patients to return to their normal daily activities more quickly.

 The Section of Cardiac and Thoracic Surgery has a robust clinical and research enterprise.
 Annually, the Section performs more than 550 and 500 major cardiac and thoracic cases, respectively, including approximately 50 thoracic organ transplants.
 Physician-scientists within the Section pursue a wide range of projects, including bench, translational, and outcomes research focused on cardiac and thoracic diseases.
-The Section has two active R01-funded laboratories - led by Shahab Akhter, MD, and Mahesh Gupta, PhD - focused on the ischemia reperfusion and the molecular basis of heart failure.
+The Section has an active R01-funded laboratory led by Mahesh Gupta, PhD, who is studying the molecular basis of heart failure.

 The Section also has ongoing clinical research projects intended to improve patient outcomes.
 This research is performed in collaboration with a number of partners, including the Department of Health Studies; Center for Health and the Social Sciences; Argonne National Laboratory; the University of Chicago Cancer Research Center; and the Sections of Hematology/Oncology, Radiology, Vascular Surgery, and Cardiology.